 While He spoke these things to them, behold, a ruler came and worshiped Him, saying, "My daughter has just died, but come and lay Your hand on her and she will live."
 So Jesus arose and followed him, and so did His disciples.

 a.
-A ruler came and worshipped Him: Note that this man worshipped Him, and Jesus received this worship - which would have been blasphemous if Jesus had not Himself been God.
+A ruler came and worshiped Him: Note that this man worshiped Him, and Jesus received this worship - which would have been blasphemous if Jesus had not Himself been God.

 i.
 In other instances in the New Testament where such worship is offered to a human (Acts 10:25-26) or to an angel (Revelation 22:8-9), it is always immediately refused.